smilingrumia/pixiv-extraction/README.md

 Ctrl+C on the terminal
 if the list looks ok, type y and Enter.

-Important: Recent firefox has an option called 'Email Image' that conflict with right click -> a.
+**Important**: Recent firefox has an option called 'Email Image' that conflict with right click -> a.
 See "Remove ‘Email Image’ from firefox" on Notes.

 To see version, just Run ./extraction.py